nigow/TradingSystem/phase1/README.md

 Select action:
 ```

 From there, you'll be shown a list of items in your wishlist.
-Enter the number to the left of the item you wish to recieve to create a trade with that item.
+Enter the number to the left of the item you wish to receive to create a trade with that item.
 Note that you can only make a two-way trade or borrow from a user using this option (you cannot lend to them without asking for something in return).

 ### Configuring a Trade